 Through the examination of public health issues, we recognize that local policies and programs can have multiple benefits.
 For example, a new sidewalk connecting a neighborhood to a park encourages residents to walk instead of driving their cars, which produces less air pollution, results in fewer vehicles on the roads (reducing traffic congestion), and gets people to be more active.
-Public health policy discussions also help community leaders and planners recognizes that the benefits and explicitly who benefits from these new policies or projects.
+Public health policy discussions also help community leaders and planners recognize the benefits of these new policies or projects, and explicitly benefits from them.

 Social determinants of health are the economic, physical, and social environments in which we are born, live, work, and age.
 They are influenced by policies, programs, and institutions at all levels-public and private.
-During the COVID-19 pandemic, Americans have seen how public health and social determinants play out in realtime, disproportionately impacting seniors, minorities, people with disabilities, and lowcome income populations.
+During the COVID-19 pandemic, Americans have seen how public health, particularly mental health, and social determinants play out in real time, disproportionately impacting seniors, minorities, people with disabilities, and low-income populations.